dokato/c2s2/README.md

 ### Details

-For details of this approach, please refer to this article: *SOON*.
+For details of this approach, please refer to this article: `https://medinform.jmir.org/2019/4/e15980/`.

-If you use lexicons, or part of our code, please cite above-mentioned article.
+If you use lexicons, or part of our code, please cite the above-mentioned article.